isomerpages/singapore-customs-old/_organisation-overview/00d-Division-and-Structure.md

 -   Assessing and managing the risks of Singapore Customs' external business processes, including targeting of consignments and companies for checks
 -   Upholding Singapore's rules of origin obligations and trade enforcement requirements under the respective free trade agreements, and enforcing controls over strategic goods

-## Human Resource Directorate
+## Human Resource (HR) Directorate

 -   HR Services & Engagement Branch
 -   Manpower Planning & Deployment Branch
 -   Performance & Talent Management Branch
 -   Singapore Customs Academy

-The main roles of the Human Resource Directorate include:
+The main roles of the HR Directorate include:

 -   Attracting and retaining the best talent for Singapore Customs through the implementation of effective HR practices, and a leadership development and management system, to achieve organisational excellence
 -   Developing staff competency through competency-based specialised training and knowledge management, and implementing staff engagement programmes to raise productivity, engage staff and achieve desired work culture